Unions latines: Algérianité

 Algérianité (Algerianess) was a synthesis of revisionist history and various racial theories of civilization that claimed the successes of Algerian settlers lay in their unique blend of Spanish, French and Italian ancestry that had created a new, superior race of Algerian Europeans.
 Algérianité had roots in the works of early 20th-century writers like Louis Bertrand and Robert Randau.
 It was the conceptual basis for the distinct colonial settler identity of UL and its supporters.

-Anti-semitism
+Antisemitism

-Anti-Semitism was rampant among settlers who had rejected the Crémieux Decree that granted French citizenship to Algerian Jews.
+Antisemitism was rampant among settlers who had rejected the Crémieux Decree that granted French citizenship to Algerian Jews.
 European settlers saw the Jewish population as a threat to their electoral dominance.
 The anti-semitic tone in municipal politics intensified as "Latin" settlers voted seeking to politically weaken Algerian Jews.
 UL gained support under the anti-Semitic mayor Jules Molle who promoted the party through his paper Le Petit Oranais which was emblazoned with a swastika on its front page.